Original air date: September 17, 2011

 - Malevolent Architecture: The hotel can shift its dimensions to hide the TARDIS, separate the people trapped in it and create rooms tailored to people's fears.
 Justified, as it is actually an alien holodeck.

 - Meaningful Name: The room numbers on the hotel doors.
 The Doctor's door is 11; Amy's is 7 (her age when she first met the Doctor).
-The room where they try to trap the creature is called The Pasiphae Spa; Pasiphae was the mother of the Minotaur.
+The room where they try to trap the creature is called the Pasiphaë Spa; Pasiphaë was the mother of the Minotaur.

-- Meaningful Rename: After calling him "Rory Pond", and calling the couple "The Ponds," the Doctor finally calls her "Amy Williams."
+- Meaningful Rename: After calling him "Rory Pond", and calling the couple "The Ponds", the Doctor calls her "Amy Williams".
 He's finally letting go of the little girl he accidentally abandoned and truly wants her to move on with her life.
-It seems significant that while talking to her during that scene he (and she?) sees her as her 7-year-old self.The Doctor: It's time to stop waiting.
+It is significant that while talking to her during that scene he sees her as her 7-year-old self.The Doctor: It's time to stop waiting.

-- Monster Clown: Subverted.
+- Monster Clown: Averted.
 The clown represents someone's coulrophobia, but since that someone is long dead, all it does is sit on a bed and look sad.Rita: How's it going?Amy: Don't talk to the clown!

-- Mood Whiplash: In-universe example.
+- In-universe example.
 People who've been "changed" by the hotel go from abject fear to absolute worship of the Minotaur.
 Their mental state is shown by close-ups of them screaming and laughing in rapid succession.

 - After witnessing Rita's death on the CCTV, the Doctor, Amy and Rory turn to another screen to see Gibbis snacking on the goldfish from the spa.

-- Nothing Is Scarier: The opening sequence shows a woman, Lucy Hayward, opening door after door in the hotel, and finding various nightmares, including a creepy clown.
+- The opening sequence shows a woman, Lucy Hayward, opening door after door in the hotel, and finding various nightmares, including a creepy clown.
 She's then drawn to one particular door — her door — and opens it to reveal… an empty room.
 Then the gorilla comes out of the bathroom.

 - Not That Kind of Doctor: Invoked by Rita, when wondering what kind of "Doctor" he is.
 The answer is both.Rita: You are a medical doctor, aren't you?
-You don't have a degree in cheese or something?
+You don't have a degree in... cheese making or something?